International Travel

 • Drive with your doors locked and windows raised.

-• Avoid travel outside of major metropolitan areas after dark and on unpaved roads at all times because of hazardous road conditions and criminal activity.
+• Always avoid travel outside of major metropolitan areas after dark and on unpaved roads always because of hazardous road conditions and criminal activity.

-• Criminals who threaten violence typically use violence without hesitation if victims do not comply instantly.
-Conversely, the Embassy has no reports of serious injury or worse among victims who comply.
+• Criminals who threaten violence typically are violent if victims do not immediately comply.
+There have been no reports of serious injury among victims who do comply.

-Armed robberies of climbers and hikers in El Salvador’s national parks can occur.
-Engage the services of a local guide certified by the national or local tourist authority when hiking in back-country areas and within the national parks.
-The tourist police force (POLITUR) provides security and assistance to tourists.
-Officers are located in 19 tourist destinations.
-Beware of hikes and guides in locations without an official guide service or police presence, regardless of advice found on the Internet.
+The tourist police force (POLITUR) provides security and assistance to tourists in 19 tourist destinations.
+Avoid hikes and guides in locations without an official guide service or police presence, regardless of advice found on the Internet.

 Do not purchase counterfeit and pirated goods, even if they are widely available.
-Not only are counterfeit goods subject to seizure upon entry in the United States, but if you purchase them, you may also be exposed to legal liability in El Salvador.
+Counterfeit goods can be seized on entry to the United States.
+You might also face legal issues in El Salvador.

 • Help you find appropriate medical care

-• Guide you on how to report a crime to police
+• Assist you in reporting a crime to police

 • Contact relatives or friends with your written consent